Vyral/jorge-gonzalez/_posts/2025-08-11-what-are-the-hidden-costs-of-buying-a-home-in-2025.md

 **1\.
 Closing costs.** Most buyers have heard of closing costs, but often underestimate them.
 In 2025, expect to pay [between 2% and 5%](https://www.zillow.com/learn/closing-costs/){: target="_blank" rel="noopener"} of the purchase price at closing.
 This covers lender fees, appraisals, title insurance, attorney charges, escrow setup, you name it.
 For a $400,000 home, that could be between $8,000 and $20,000.
 Ask your lender for a detailed breakdown early so you can plan accordingly.

 **2\.
-Prepaids and escrow accounts.** Lenders typically require you to prepay several months’ worth of homeowners' insurance and property taxes before closing.
-This isn't optional and often isn't included in your “down payment” estimate.
+Prepaids and escrow accounts.** Lenders typically require you to prepay several months’ worth of homeowners’ insurance and property taxes before closing.
+This isn’t optional and often isn’t included in your “down payment” estimate.
 Depending on where you live, this could mean thousands upfront.
 In high-risk areas, like flood zones, insurance costs can be even higher.

 {% include pullquote.html %}